 A trip to the snow and a day spent on the slopes with young children sounds like a great idea.
 You imagine sipping hot cocoa, matching snowflake sweaters, and plenty of insta worthy moments.
 However, teaching toddlers to ski is quite the endeavor.
 Like anything with small children, expect some tears (them) and some silent swearing (you) but also some great moments and priceless memories.
 Picking the right ski area for your family can help maximize the great moments and make for an overall more enjoyable experience.
-Read below to find out more about the best places to ski in Lake Tahoe with kids!
+Read below to find out more about the best ski resorts in Lake Tahoe for kids!

 This is a very convenient intro to skiing or snowboarding option which makes it nice for families with toddlers.
 Purchase a ticket to their “Planet Kids” area, a designated section of Soda Springs for children under the age of 7, and your child can have a buffet of snow play options to choose from.

 Included in your ticket is access to the tubing hill, snow play area and ski/snowboard rental.
 The rental shop is at the bottom of the bunny hill and it’s relatively easy to swap out a snowboard for skis if you’re child decides they want to try something else.
 Aspiring skiers take the “magic carpet”, basically a conveyor belt to the top of a little bunny hill and can ski down.
 If it turns out your child isn’t interested in skiing you can return your gear without feeling like you wasted a bunch of money on lift tickets and spend the rest of the afternoon doing tubing and snow play.
 Pros: Closer drive than driving to Lake Tahoe.
 Option of tubbing.
 On-site rentals for easy returns/size adjustments.
 Cons: No chairlift.
 Tiny ski hill.
 Max age of 7.